posterity/srp/README.md

 Send(tp)
 ```

-The `group` parameter refers to a set of values known to both the client and
-the server, and which will be used in all cryptographic computations.
-[RFC 5054](https://tools.ietf.org/html/rfc5054) defines a number of them.

-The `Triplet` returned by this function encapsulates three variables into a
+The `Triplet` returned by `ComputeVerifier` encapsulates three variables into a
 single byte array that the server can store in a database:

 - Username